Thank you for your interest in volunteering with Willow Center! Willow Center relies on volunteers to fulfill our

-Please note that some opportunities require more training and time commitment than others.
+Some opportunities require more training and time commitment than others.
 Certain positions might currently be filled, but waitlisted or “back up” volunteers are needed.
-Some volunteers are also called on an “as needed” basis.
+Some volunteers are also called on an “as-needed” basis.

 To Become a Volunteer:

 - Review available volunteer opportunities below.

-- If matched with an open position, complete the Willow Center general training and program specific training at our center, according to your position.
+- If matched with an open position, complete the Willow Center general training and program specific training, according to your position.

 Administrative volunteers provide clerical support that helps the agency function smoothly and effectively.
 Volunteers are needed to assist staff by answering phones, filing, typing, data entry, data clean up, data maintenance, and copying.
 Experience with databases and computer programs is desired.

 Children’s Playroom Volunteer (Full until August)

 The Children’s Playroom at Willow Center focuses on providing a safe, nurturing environment for children.
 Volunteers in this program interact with the children during playgroups, modeling non-violent behavior and teaching life skills.

 Court Advocacy Program Volunteer

 Willow Center’s Court Advocacy Program (CAP) provides accompaniment through the court process.
 Volunteers advocate for petitioners and assist them through referrals to community support services, in obtaining orders of protection, and by providing information about Willow Center.
 Currently seeking a Spanish speaking volunteer.

 Willow Center offers its residents and their children clothing and supplies as needed.
 Volunteers are needed to sort clothing that has been donated, arrange the clothing in the clothing room, and assist residents with selections.
 Volunteers also assist staff with drop-offs and help distribute items.